Energy-Review.co.uk

 In addition, Octopus Energy also invests in wind generation, energy through the anaerobic digestion of plants, and rapid response gas generation.

-Octopus now has over two million customers across the UK and has won several awards, including the Uswitch Supplier of the Year and the Which?
-Energy Supplier of the year 2021.
+Octopus now has over seven million customers across the UK and has won several awards, including the Uswitch Supplier of the Year and Which?
+Recommended Provider status for the 8th year running in 2025.

 What’s the difference in tariff options?